sfioritto/planningforaliens-old/_posts/2014-01-06-sketching-with-css.md

 There is an art to launching a product, and I do not have it.
 Fortunately it is a skill that can be learned, and I am working on it.
 If you haven't launched a product before, you are probably bad at it.
-All the more reason to do a small product; so you can learn how to launch it.
+All the more reason to do a small product, so you can learn how to launch it.

 I launched [Sketching with CSS](http://www.sketchingwithcss.com/)